johnwalicki/NodeRED-Starter-Universal-Translator/README.md

 - The audio of the message will play
 ![Text to Speech flow](images/Starter-NodeRED-TTS-flow.png)

-## Build a Language Translator flow
+## Step 9 - Build a Language Translator flow

 Our Universal Translator will use the recorded transcript as the input to the language translator node and then send the foreign language to the Text to Speech node.